atumat/Election-Management-System/README.md

  <p align="justify">
  Election Management System using Python-MySql Connectivity.
-Python is be used in database applications.
-One of the most popular databases is MySQL.
+Python is used in database applications.
+MySQL is one of the most popular databases.
  </p>